ansh-varshney/SightSense---Image-Captioning-Tool/README.md

    - **Word-by-Word Prediction**: The LSTM decodes the image features step-by-step, generating a caption word by word.
 It captures the relationships between the extracted features and the context of the image.
    - **Language Understanding**: The LSTM is trained on datasets with image-caption pairs, enabling it to understand linguistic structures and form coherent sentences.

-### 3. **Training the Model**
+### 3. **Database Creation and Usage**
-   - The model is trained on large datasets, such as **MS COCO** or **Flickr30k**, which include a wide variety of images and captions.
-   - The training process involves fine-tuning both the CNN and LSTM components, improving their ability to extract relevant features and generate appropriate captions.
-   - During training, the LSTM learns the syntax, grammar, and context necessary to generate human-like descriptions from visual data.
+   - The system uses the **Flickr8k dataset** (available [here](https://www.kaggle.com/datasets/adityajn105/flickr8k)) for training and generating captions.
+This dataset consists of 8,000 images with corresponding captions, which are used to train the model for both visual recognition and text generation.
+   - The **image-caption pairs** from the dataset are processed to create a database that links image features to their corresponding captions.
+This database is then used for training and fine-tuning the CNN and LSTM components to improve caption generation accuracy.
+   - (Note: The **Flickr8k dataset** is not included in the GitHub repository due to size limitations.)

 ### 4. **Generating Captions for New Images**
    - **Real-Time Processing**: Once the model is trained, it can process new images.
 The CNN extracts features from the input image, and these features are passed to the LSTM, which generates a caption.
    - **Output**: The generated caption describes the content of the image, including objects, actions, and relationships, providing a natural language output that can be used for accessibility, media tagging, and more.

-## Usage 🚀
-1. **Image Captioning**: Upload an image, and the system will generate a descriptive caption based on its content.
-2. **Accessibility**: The captions generated can help visually impaired users understand the contents of images.
-3. **Social Media & Content Creation**: Automatically generate captions for images to streamline content creation and enhance user engagement.
-4. **Documenting Visual Data**: Use the system to generate captions for large sets of images for documentation purposes, such as for research or business purposes.
+## Website for Caption Generation 🌐
+- A **web interface** has been developed to allow users to upload images and receive the generated captions directly.
+The website provides an easy-to-use experience for generating captions in real-time.
+- Users can interact with the system by simply uploading an image, and the backend processes the image, generates a caption, and displays it on the screen.

 ## Technologies Used 🛠️
 - **Convolutional Neural Networks (CNN)**: For feature extraction from images.